-Alexander Weigard is a Postdoctoral Research Fellow at the University of Michigan Addiction Center in the Department of Psychiatry.
+Alexander Weigard is Assistant Professor at the University of Michigan Addiction Center in the Department of Psychiatry.
 He is interested in using computational and network modeling methods to better characterize cognitive and neural risk factors for the development of attention problems and substance use disorders.
 He hopes to integrate this work with machine learning to enhance the real-world prediction of problematic substance use, psychopathology and associated outcomes.

 Areas of Interest

 - Computational Psychiatry

 - Clinical Applications of Cognitive Modeling

 Contrary to widely held gender stereotypes, women are not more emotional than men, researchers say.

 This recorded webinar was part of our Psychiatry Community Talks series